Bridgewater, Massachusetts: Education

 Bridgewater shares its school district with neighboring Raynham, with both towns operating their own elementary and middle schools, and sending their students to a common high school.
 Bridgewater has one elementary school, George H. Mitchell Elementary School (south and west of the town center - formerly known as Bridgewater Elementary), which serves students from kindergarten through grade two.
 All the third, fourth, and fifth, graders attend M.G.
 Williams Intermediate School, while sixth, seventh and eighth graders attend Bridgewater Middle School.
 The Bridgewater-Raynham Regional High School is located in Bridgewater, west of the town center.
 B-R's athletics teams are nicknamed the "Trojans", and their colors are red and white.
 The athletic teams of the Bridgewater Middle School use the "Spartans" nickname.

 In 2015 during February vacation, the roof of the Mitchell Elementary school collapsed due to heavy snow.
 The students at the elementary school were moved to Bridgewater Middle School, and the students at the middle school were split between the Williams Intermediate School and Bridgewater-Raynham Regional High School.

-There are private schools in nearby Taunton and Brockton.
+High school students may also attend West Bridgewater Middle-Senior High School in West Bridgewater, Bristol-Plymouth Regional Technical School in Taunton, Coyle-Cassidy High School in Taunton, Cardinal Spellman High School in Brockton, Norfolk County Agricultural High School in Walpole, or Bristol County Agricultural High School in Dighton.